Back to Work

 Decision #4

-Strength of Field Score Turns Raw Results Into Context
+Strength of Field Score Adds Context to Every Race Result

-iRating (a driver's skill rating in iRacing's matchmaking system) alone is reductive — it says nothing about the quality of the competition a driver faced.
-Displaying Strength of Field (SoF) — the average iRating of all competitors in a given race — alongside every result gives each finish real meaning.
-A hard-fought P5 in a high-SoF race becomes more visible than a comfortable win against weak opposition.
-This directly addresses Finding #3: reducing drivers to a single number erases the context that matters.
+iRating says nothing about the quality of competition a driver actually faced.
+Showing Strength of Field — the average iRating of all competitors — alongside every result gives each finish meaning.
+A hard-fought P5 in a high-SoF race ranks above a comfortable win against weak opposition.
+Directly addresses Problem #3.

 Performance and reliability metrics put into context with SoF

-Performance, reliability, and rating contextualised by Strength of Field
+Results and core iRating contextualised by Strength of Field

 Decision #6